 - 1. To provide a means of rational, structured communication between the board and superintendent to create a more constructive and effective working relationship. - 2.
-To provide a basis for commending, rewarding and reinforcing good work, as well as identifying areas where the superintendent needs to improve. - 3.
+To provide a basis for commending, rewarding, and reinforcing good work, as well as identifying areas where the superintendent needs to improve. - 3.
 To clarify the superintendent's role and inform the superintendent of the board's expectations.

 Dates.
-Unless otherwise provided for in the superintendent's employment contract, the first year evaluations should take place at or prior to the January board meeting.
-Annual evaluations shall take place at a board meeting held during the month before the date in the superintendent's employment contract by which the board must notify the superintendent of its intention to consider the nonrenewal or amendment of the contract.
+Unless otherwise provided for in the superintendent's employment contract, the first year evaluations should take place (1) at or prior to the October board meeting, and (2) at or prior to the January board meeting.
+Annual evaluations shall generally take place during the month before the date in the superintendent's employment contract by which the board must notify the superintendent of its intention to consider the nonrenewal or amendment of the contract.
 In the absence of such a contract provision, the annual evaluation should take place at or prior to the March board meeting.
 The Superintendent shall remind the Board members in writing at least 45 days before the date of each upcoming evaluation and shall make his evaluation an agenda item for the board meeting.